praneybehl/mdCrawler/docs/python-docs/fr_3_license.html.md

 ```

 ### Global Unbounded Sequences (GUS)¶
-The file `Python/qsbr.c` is adapted from FreeBSD’s “Global Unbounded Sequences” safe memory reclamation scheme in subr_smr.c.
+The file `Python/qsbr.c` is adapted from FreeBSD's "Global Unbounded Sequences" safe memory reclamation scheme in subr_smr.c.
 The file is distributed under the 2-Clause BSD License:
 ```
 Copyright (c) 2019,2020 Jeffrey Roberson <jeff@FreeBSD.org>
 Redistribution and use in source and binary forms, with or without